On this page

 The treatment usually works within several weeks or months, although it can continue for up to 2 years.

-In 25 per cent of cases, amblyopia can return.
+Amblyopia can return in 25 per cent of cases.
 It’s therefore important to continue to monitor your child’s eyes after the treatment stops.

 Learn more here about the development and quality assurance of healthdirect content.